firasesbai/firasesbai.github.io/_posts/2023-01-15-prometheus-monitoring.markdown

 *In this article we will deep dive into prometheus, the open-source monitoring and alerting system, and see how we can use it to monitor a simple python application.*

-All the source code is available [here].
+All the source code is available [here](https://github.com/firasesbai/fastapi-prometheus-monitoring).

 *So let's get started!*